weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 import WCScreationProgress from '../../wcs/img/wcs-creation-progress.png';
 import WCSApiKeyLocation from '../../wcs/img/wcs-apikey-location.png';

-## Overview

-Welcome to the **Quickstart tutorial** for Weaviate.
+Welcome to the **Quickstart tutorial**.
 Here, you will:
-- Spin up a Weaviate instance with Weaviate Cloud Services (WCS),
+- Create a vector database with Weaviate Cloud Services (WCS),
 - Import data, and
 - Perform searches